When We Just Can’t Stop - Overcoming Addiction

 The journey is long and hard but wonderfully rewarding.
 While no one’s journey is the same, the ground we must travel bears many resemblances.
 In the remaining pages let’s unpack what taking this journey looks like when we begin to substitute addiction with something life-giving.

-Admitting we are out of control.
+Admitting We are Out of Control

 Eventually we come to a point where we have to stop kidding ourselves.
 Even though we argue inside our heads that we can manage our behavior or quit at any time, one regretful experience after another tells us otherwise.